-Brad Hubbard is a litigation associate in the Dallas office of Gibson, Dunn & Crutcher.
-He is a member of the firm’s Appellate and Constitutional Law practice group.
+Brad Hubbard is a senior associate in the Dallas office of Gibson, Dunn & Crutcher.
+His is a member of the firm’s Appellate and Constitutional Law Practice Group.

 Mr. Hubbard has represented clients in a wide range of appellate proceedings before the U.S. Supreme Court, the Supreme Court of Texas, and numerous U.S. and Texas Courts of Appeals, in matters involving issues of constitutional law, criminal law, antitrust, class actions, fraud, the False Claims Act, and RICO.

 Recent Representative Matters:

 - Obtained reversal of $663 million judgment—the largest in the history of the False Claims Act—on behalf of a major Texas manufacturer.
 U.S. ex rel.
 Harman v.
 Trinity Industries, Inc., No. 15-41172 (5th Cir.).

 - Persuaded a unanimous Supreme Court to reverse the dismissal of Ms. Sause’s pro se complaint, which alleged that two police officers violated her First and Fourth Amendment rights by forcing her to stop praying in her own home—Ms. Sause’s petition for certiorari garnered amicus support from not only the State of Texas but also group of former federal prosecutors.
 Sause v.
 Bauer, No. 17-742 (U.S.).

 - Presented oral argument before the U.S. Court of Appeals for the Tenth Circuit in an appeal defending Ms. Sause’s right to freely exercise her religion in her home free from unjustified government interference.
 Sause v.
 Bauer, No. 16-3231 (10th Cir.).